oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

     advertisements into advertisement networks, or by sending legit-looking emails.

-  * (T2) Network Attackers that additionally have full control over the network over which protocol participants communicate.
+  * (A2) Network Attackers that additionally have full control over the network over which protocol participants communicate.
 They can eavesdrop on, manipulate, and spoof messages, except when these are properly protected by cryptographic methods (e.g., TLS).
     Network attacker can also block specific messages.

-These threats conform to the threat model that was used in formal analysis efforts for OAuth [@arXiv.1601.01229].
-Previous attacks on OAuth have shown that, ideally, OAuth deployments protect against an even strong attacker model that is described by the following threats:
+These attackers conform to the attacker model that was used in formal analysis efforts for OAuth [@arXiv.1601.01229].
+Previous attacks on OAuth have shown that, ideally, OAuth deployments protect against an even strong attacker model that is described as follows:

-  * (T3) The contents of the authorization response can leak to an attacker (the attacker can read, but not modify the responses).
+  * (A3) Attackers that can read, but not modify, the contents of the authorization response (i.e., the authorization response can leak to an attacker).

     Examples for such attacks include open redirector attacks, problems existing on mobile operating systems (where